 How long has the school been around?
 The Boston School of Music Arts was founded in 2010, on 35 years’ of music & education experience.
 Since that time, the school has grown to over 360 students, and 22 outstanding faculty.
 An excellent, friendly and caring administrative group takes care of all customer and faculty needs at the school.

 Do you have support for parents new to music lessons?
 Yes we do.
 After registering, we provide information and opportunities to meet with school Directors to receive key information.
 This is most helpful for parents new to music lessons, as well as parents who themselves studied music as children.

-What committment is required?
-For private lessons, there is a 3-month minimum, group classes have varied committments, but usually no more than 3 months.
+What commitment is required?
+For private lessons, there is a 3-month minimum, group classes have varied commitments, but usually no more than 3 months.